 Hillsborough County's Solid Waste Department currently operates two (2) active yard and wood waste processing facilities that are open to serve residents, privately owned businesses, and waste disposal companies: (1) The Northwest Yard and Wood Processing Facility (Northwest Facility), also known as the Northwest Transfer Station and (2) the South County Yard and Wood Processing Facility (South County Facility), also known as the South County Transfer Station.
 Yard and wood waste disposal services at both locations are outsourced and managed by a private company named Gaston Tree Debris Recycling, L.L.C.
 (Gaston).
-Hillsborough County owns the land that Gaston operates on; however, Gaston is responsible for providing all necessary yard waste equipment such as front-end loaders, heavy machinery, and larger grinders that grind yard waste into finer mulch.
+Hillsborough County owns the land that Gaston operates on; however, Gaston is responsible for providing all necessary yard waste into finer mulch.
 The two other firms' contracts are no longer active due to the closing of the prior processing facility on Falkenburg Road and also one firm declaring bankruptcy.